-I. Purpose.
+- I. Purpose.
 The University of North Carolina (UNC) Board of Governors has, since 1988, established minimum requirements for undergraduate admission to any constituent institution.
 These requirements serve to provide a common set of minimum standards to be considered for admission as an undergraduate student.
 Exceptions and special considerations to these minimum eligibility requirements are provided in Sections 700.1.1.1[R], 700.1.1.2[R], 700.7.1, and 700.7.1[R] of the UNC Policy Manual.
-Any constituent institution may set admissions requirements that exceed the minimum established in this policy upon the approval of their board of trustees.
+Any constituent institution may set admissions requirements that exceed the minimums established in this policy upon the approval of their board of trustees. - II.

-II.
 High School Diploma.
-All students should hold a high school diploma or its equivalent.
+All students should hold a high school diploma or its equivalent. - III.

-III.
 Minimum Course Requirements.
-The following courses must be completed at the high school level, although those courses may be completed at an earlier time (e.g., middle school).

-- A. English: four course units emphasizing grammar, composition, and literature. - B. Mathematics: four course units in any of the following combinations: - 1.
+The following courses must be completed at the high school level, although those courses may be completed at an earlier time (e.g., middle school). - A. English: four course units emphasizing grammar, composition, and literature. - B. Mathematics: four course units in any of the following combinations:1 - 1.
 Algebra I, algebra II, geometry, and one unit beyond algebra II; or - 2.
 Algebra I, algebra II, and two units beyond algebra II; or - 3.
 Common core math I, II, and III, and one unit beyond common core math III; or - 4.
-Integrated math I, II, III, and one unit beyond integrated math III; or

-5. NC Math 1, 2, 3, and one unit beyond NC Math 3 identified as meeting the 4th level mathematics requirement for admission to UNC System institutions.
+Integrated math I, II, III, and one unit beyond integrated math III; or - 5.
+NC Math 1, 2, 3, and one unit beyond NC Math 3 identified as meeting the 4th level mathematics requirement for admission to UNC System institutions.

-&lt;sup>1Students applying to the University of North Carolina School of the Arts must only complete three mathematics courses in order to be eligible for admission.
+1Students applying to the University of North Carolina School of the Arts must only complete three mathematics courses in order to be eligible for admission.

 - C. Science: three course units, including at least: - 1.
-One life or biological science unit (e.g., biology, ecology, zoology); and

-2. One non-life science unit Physical Science (e.g., astronomy, chemistry, earth science, environmental science, physical science, physics); and

-3. One laboratory science unitcourse.
+One life science unit (e.g., biology, ecology, zoology); and - 2.
+One non-life science unit (e.g., astronomy, chemistry, earth science, environmental science, physical science, physics); and - 3.
+One laboratory science unit. - D. Social Studies: two course units, including one unit in U.S. history.2